Mlivar08/Biomedical-image-analysis-portfolio/deep-learning-driven-biomedical-image-analysis/README.md

 Strong performance despite high inter-class similarity The CNN achieved a global Matthews Correlation Coefficient (MCC) of 0.9493.
-The model performed exceptionally well on blast and normal lymphocytes, while CAR-T cells—being morphologically similar to reactive lymphocytes—represented the most challenging class.
+The model performed exceptionally well on blast and normal lymphocytes, while CAR-T cells, being morphologically similar to reactive lymphocytes, represented the most challenging class.

 Despite this, the model reached a high CAR-T recall of 0.93, showing its ability to reliably detect clinically relevant CAR-T cells, with most errors driven by overlap with reactive classical lymphocytes.

 ## Image Segmentation